krwalsh1/krwalsh1/README.md

 - 👋 Hi, I’m @krwalsh1
 - 👀 I’m interested in a software development career
 - 🌱 I’m currently learning object oriented design
-- 💞️ I’m looking to collaborate on building a better resume
+- 💞️ I’m looking to collaborate on building a career
 - 📫 How to reach me: krwalsh1@rams.colostate.edu

 <!---